Control of a spin qubit in a lateral GaAs quantum dot based on symmetry of gating potential: Introduction

 \section{Introduction}

 Every quantum two-level system can act as the quantum bit, a basic unit of quantum information processing~\cite{NC10,BdV}.
-Among different solid-state implementations of the qubit system~\cite{LdV98,OTW+99,NPT99,YTB+12}, single electron spin in a semiconductor quantum dot (QD) can be used to achieve the task.
+Among different solid-state implementations of the qubit system~\cite{LdV98,OTW+99,NPT99,YTB+12}, single-electron spin in a semiconductor quantum dot (QD) can be used to achieve the task.
 In order to manipulate spins of charge carriers embedded inside a semiconductor material electrically, through electric dipole spin resonance (EDSR)~\cite{R60}, the presence of spin-orbit interaction (SOI) is obligatory.

-Beside its positive effect in EDSR based schemes~\cite{GBL06,BL07,NKN+07,R08,BSO+11,KSW+14,TYO+18,KLS19,SKT+19}, SOI enables the electron-phonon coupling mediated transitions between the qubit states~\cite{KN00,PF05,S17,LLH+18}, affecting the spin qubit lifetime.
-To suppress the coupling to phonons, different approaches like the optimisation of the QD design~\cite{CBG+07,MSL16} or control of the system size~\cite{CM07} were suggested.
+Besides its positive effect in EDSR based schemes~\cite{GBL06,BL07,NKN+07,R08,BSO+11,KSW+14,TYO+18,KLS19,SKT+19}, SOI enables the electron-phonon coupling mediated transitions between the qubit states~\cite{KN00,PF05,S17,LLH+18}, affecting the spin qubit lifetime.
+To suppress the coupling to phonons, different approaches like the optimization of the QD design~\cite{CBG+07,MSL16} or control of the system size~\cite{CM07} were suggested.
 The observed anisotropy of the spin relaxation rate on the in-plane magnetic field orientation~\cite{FAT05} offered another playground for fine-tuning of the spin qubit's desired properties.
-In circular QDs, this is the only degree of freedom accessible in the optimisation of the spin qubit, while for the elliptical confining potential~\cite{SKS+14,MSL16} orientation of the QD potential with respect to the crystallographic frame is accessible as the tuning parameter.
+In circular QDs, this is the only degree of freedom accessible in the optimization of the spin qubit, while for the elliptical confining potential~\cite{SKS+14,MSL16,OS07,AMR+08} orientation of the QD potential with respect to the crystallographic frame can be used as the tuning parameter.